Egypt's intelligence chief holds truce talks with Hamas in Gaza | Law-Order

 Large posters of Egyptian President Abdel Fattah al-Sisi and Egyptian flags decorated streets across the enclave to greet intelligence chief Abbas Kamel.
 Hundreds of people lined up outside the entrance to Gaza waving Egyptian flags as his motorcade drove by.
 Kamel's visit is seen as an effort by Cairo to regain a more vital role in mediation between Israel and Hamas and revive the stalled Israel-Palestinian peace process.

 Sisi directed Egyptian officials to continue efforts and meetings to solve the problem of prisoners and missing people between Israel and Hamas, Egypt's state news agency MENA reported on Sunday.
-Following the meeting with Kamel in Gaza, Sinwar's deputy Gaza chief Khalil Al-Hayya said a discussion over a new prisoners' swap deal with Israel must be isolated from truce talks.
+Following the meeting with Kamel in Gaza, Sinwar said "there is a real chance for progress to be made" on resolving the issue of prisoners, though he added that Hamas demanded those negotiations be held separately from the ceasefire talks.

-"We have gone a distance in meetings that had taken place before the aggression (in May), but the occupation hasn't been serious so far.
-If the enemy was serious, we could move ahead faster," Hayya told reporters.
-He was also expected to announce plans by Cairo to build a housing city in the enclave, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)